KevinWongCS/demo-repo/README.md

 * git checkout \<master\> => switch back to master locally.
 GETs most recent master branch to local pc
 * git pull => to get the most recent master branch
 * git branch -d \<name of branch you want to delete\> => almost never reuse branches that have been merged, so delete them
+* pull master to local repo because other people are also merging into master as well and you should have the most up to date code when working on features

 ------------------------------------------------------------------------------------------------------------------------------------------------------------